 Safety & Security

 The Global Safety & Security (GS&S) unit provides the University community with governance, guidance and advice, training, and other direct support related to international operations and global mobility.
 The GS&S mission is to enable wider, more meaningful international engagement through programs and policies that promote smart worldwide risk mitigation.
+For more information about GS&S support and services, including the Global Safety & Security (GS&S) Travel Policy, risk categorizations, trip enrollment, and emergency support, please click here or to contact GS&S, please email [email protected].

 GS&S leads the University process for the creation and periodic review of standards and policies related to the safety and security of international operations and both domestic and international travel by members of the University community.
 A variety of stakeholders, representing the interests of a broad cross-section of the University, participate in the formulation of these standards through the Global Mobility and International Operations working group.